steliosbl/acute-clinical-deterioration/literature/background.md

  - The first commercial AI system using EHR data to receive clearance for widespread clinical use by the FDA was WAVE [Parikh19].
  - Standard outcomes EWSs are used to track are mortality and ICU admission [Gerry20, pp. 1], while prior literature has used used ML to stratify patients according to their risk of mortality, admission to hospital or to the ICU, acute morbidity and infectious diseases, expected resource use, etc [Fernandes20].
  - Historically paper-based points-based EWS make the assumption that each vital sign considered has the same predictive value [per Churpek12, from Gerry20, pp. 10].
- - ML can learn from and make predictions on data without needing to be explicitly programmed.
+ - ML can learn from and make predictions on data without needing to be explicitly programmed and can account for high-dimensional data with lots of predictors and manage problems where the signal-to-noise ratio is very high [Obermeyer16, Christodoulou19].
+ - Rules-based systems that have been developed in the past fall short of incorporating the full breadth and variety of information involved in the prognostic process [Challen19].
+ - ML for prognostic modelling has been identified as one of the key application areas of AI in healthcare, alongisde assisting diagnostic imaging [Obermeyer16].

 ## Electronic records and EWS
  - EWSs have historically been designed for paper charts, and were often expected to be calculated by hand.
 This includes the points-based NEWS [RCP17].
 However, they are increasingly being integrated into EHR systems [Gerry20, pp. 1].
+ - Indeed, prognostic models that draw data directly from EHR and overcome the limitations of paper-based is a popular, widely discussed and researched line of work [Obermeyer16].
  - The NEWS was designed for paper charts and calculation by hand.
 The latest revision only considers gradual replacement of paper-based observation charts with electronic data systems in some hospitals [RCP17, pp. 33-35].

 ## NEWS